 The term "wildlife" includes birds, fish, macroinvertebrates, etc., which are usually monitored by counting the number of different species and their actual abundance living in a water resource.
 The presence or absence of some animals is often an indicator of water resource health.
 For more on this, see Macroinvertebrates Learn More.

 Water chemistry data are also obtained from in-situ (i.e., within the water) and lab analyses of surface water samples.
-This often includes analyses for various forms of nitrogen and/or phosphorus—two essential nutrient groups found in virtually all water bodies, as well as, making dissolved oxygen measurements.
+This often includes analyses for various forms of nitrogen and/or phosphorus—two essential nutrient groups found in virtually all water bodies.

 See Atlas data.